Specialty Kung Pao Chicken

 Directions

 (I've found the best size is roughly the same size as standard six-sided dice.
 This is a Chicken Bits 鸡丁 recipe and not one for Chicken Bites 鸡块.
-The largest size should be roughly that of your thumb tip and the smallest should be that of your pinkie tip).
+The largest size should be roughly that of your upper thumb segment and the smallest should be that of your pinkie).

-3.)
+2.)
 Place the Chicken in a large bowl and add the Marinade (Rice Wine, Dark Soy Sauce, Salt, Pepper, and Corn Starch).
-Mix thoroughly by hand until the Marinade has been absorbed and allow the Chicken to rest for at least 15 minutes and up to half an hour.
+Mix thoroughly by hand until the Marinade has been absorbed and allow the Chicken to rest for about 30 minutes.

 4.)
 Snip the Chilies into 1/2-inch pieces and remove most of the seeds.
 Place the Chilies in a small bowl along with the Sichuan Peppercorns.
 This will be the bowl for Chilies.